romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 # Tutorial DFU over UART with Blinky sample

+This tutorial will show:

+- How to perform a DFU over UART
+- How to use MCUmgr
+- Using the Blinky sample

 Things omitted for the sake of simplicity:

 - Use of NCS for VSCode app